 - Attorney General’s Regional Panel of Junior Counsel to the Crown

 CV Added Successfully!

 Would you like to continue adding to your brochure or go to the Brochure Builder to begin the download?Go to Brochure Builder Continue

 Fraud, Business and Financial Crime

-Joseph has a particular interest in fraud across all of his practice areas.
-In the regulatory context, he frequently prosecutes offences relating to fraudulent applications for state benefits, whether under the Social Security Administration Act 1992 or the Fraud Act 2006.
-He has experience of social housing fraud, and was instructed in the first prosecution brought by Birmingham City Council relating to a fraudulent ‘Right to Buy’ application.
-Joseph authored an article concerning the prosecution of cohabiting couples for benefit fraud offences that was published by Local Government Lawyer online.+ Add to Brochure
+Joe has prosecuted and defended in cases involving fraudulent applications for state benefits, under both the Social Security Administration Act 1992 and the Fraud Act 2006.
+He has experience of social housing fraud, having been instructed in the first prosecution brought by Birmingham City Council relating to a fraudulent ‘Right to Buy’ application.